 There really is no sight more iconic to the Blue Mountains than the Three Sisters.
 These natural rock formations have become one of the most photographed spots in this region - and it’s easy to see why.

-Often overlooked by tourists, the Katoomba Falls Round Walk offers constantly changing views of the landmark, as the walk progresses.
-An easy track which is suitable for little legs, this trail is the perfect outdoor family adventure.
-Plus, this walk brings you right up close to one of the Blue Mountain’s most impressive waterfalls, Katoomba Falls, which makes a 150-metre descent to the valley floor.
+Often overlooked by tourists, the Katoomba Falls Round Walk offers constantly changing views of the landmark, as the famous Blue Mountain walk progresses.
+An easy walking track that is suitable for little legs, this trail is the perfect outdoor family adventure.
+Plus, this walk brings you right up close to one of Blue Mountain’s most impressive waterfalls, Katoomba Falls, which makes a 150-metre descent to the valley floor.

 The Katoomba Falls Round Walk starts right at Scenic World which offers cable cars, a Skyway and scenic walkway and even the world’s steepest passenger railway, making it the perfect addition to the Blue Mountains adventure.